 You can enroll during one of these two open enrollment periods: February 15–28/29 or August 15–31.

-Once you're enrolled in the ESPP, you can make changes, suspend your contributions or withdraw from the program through the E*Trade website.
+Once you're enrolled in the ESPP, you can make changes, suspend your contributions or withdraw from the program.
+Learn more about making changes to the ESPP.

 Withdraw from the ESPP

-- You can cancel or withdraw participation through the E*Trade website at any time, except two weeks prior to a purchase date.
+You can cancel or withdraw participation at any time, except two weeks prior to a purchase date.
+Read more about withdrawing from the ESPP.

 How the ESPP Works